amitsaha/amitsaha.github.io/content/golang-templates.md

 Array contents: [Tabby Jill]
 ```

-There are three main stages in the above program:
+There are three main stages to working with templates in general that we see in the program above:

 - Create a new `Template` object: `tmpl := template.New("test")`
 - Parse a template string: `tmpl, err := tmpl.Parse("Array contents: {{.}}")`
 - Execute the template: `err1 := tmpl.Execute(os.Stdout, names)` passing data in the `names` variable

 Anything within `{{ }}` inside the template string is where we do _something_ with the data that we pass in
 when executing the template.
+This _something_ can be just displaying the data, or performing certain operations
+with it.

 The `.` (dot) refers to the data that is passed in.
 In the above example, the
 entire array contents of `names` is the value of `.`.
 Hence, the output has the entire array including the surrounding
 `[]`.
-This also means that `names` could have been of another type - a struct for [example](https://play.golang.org/p/vAmNzNFg8LR)
+This also means that `names` could have been of another type - a struct for [example](https://play.golang.org/p/vAmNzNFg8LR) like so:
-and our program above would have worked:

 ```
-package main

-import (
-	"html/template"
-	"log"
-	"os"
-)
+..

 type Test struct {
 	name string